BrandonTsai/cloud-native-cookbook/DaruBlogs/_posts/2021-03-02-OCP-Concept_And_Installation.md

 Conclusion
 ----------

 Since Kubernetes forms the base of OpenShift, one can find a lot of common aspects between the two.
-While Kubernetes remains a container platform, OpenShift comes into being and keeps a tab on the needs of different enterprises.
+While Kubernetes takes care of automating application operation and provides the felixiblity for cluster configuration, OpenShift comes into the needs for enterprises.

-Kubernetes and OpenShift are widespread container management systems, and each has its unique features, benefits, and undoubtedly some drawbacks too.
-While K8s helps automate application deployment, scaling, and operations, OpenShift is the containerization platform that runs with Kubernetes underneath to help applications run more efficiently.
-If you are already aware of containerization principles and have some idea about K8s, you would slightly lean towards Kubernetes since it is much more flexible than the OpenShift.

-Openshift, even though has an opinionated approach but it is indeed easier for beginners simply because it offers a better CLI and of course a web interface.
-Beginners would definitely want to have a go at the web interface rather than the CLI.
-Whereas the dashboard with K8s is not so ideal, considering it doesn’t bring more value to K8s than the command line.
-It can’t be concluded that the OpenShift has the best web interface available out there,  however it is very useful since it makes things easier for a user, and tell me who doesn’t like EASY!